mc Assetpilot

 • This will depend on the type of calculation you are creating.
 In the example, we are calculating monthly revenue.

-• If you carry out a calculation Once, it will be executed at the start date of the selected project phase, or at the beginning of the project lifetime if no project phase is selected.
+• If you carry out a calculation Once, it will be executed at the start date of the selected project phase.

 Example